 Samak adamant as anti-government protests continue into fifth day.

-“I am not afraid but I am concerned about chaos in the nation,” Samak said in his national address.
+Before the session Samak said in a national address: “I am not afraid but I am concerned about chaos in the nation.”

 Police have used tear gas on occasion, but have chosen to take a non-confrontational approach at other times, leaving the protest to take on a carnival-like atmosphere.